sharmavins23/doug-snake/README.md

 ### Currently Added Features

--   Nothing!
+-   The initial game of snake is completed, with a full (basic) feature set.

 ### Features to be Added

--   The game of Snake, but actually working!
 -   When the game ends and you lose, the [clip](https://www.youtube.com/watch?v=MS8OawQegYE) "Snake?!
 SNAAAAKE!" from Metal Gear Solid (1998) plays.